chippyash/Monad/README.md

 None of the contained code items breaks the overriding license, or vice versa,  as far as I can tell.
 So as long as you stick to GPL V3+ then you are safe.
 If at all unsure, please seek appropriate advice.

-If the original copyright owners of the included code items object to this inclusion, please contact the author.
+If the original copyright owners of the derived code items object to this inclusion, please contact the author.

 A commercial license is available for this software library, please contact the author.
+It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.

 ## Thanks